 Cleaning and maintenance

 When it comes to the day-to-day maintenance of laminate, your floor only needs vacuuming, dusting with a dry cloth, and occasional brushing when dirt gets in.
 When it comes to the full clean, there are a few things to consider.
 First, these floors are not waterproof so all spills should be cleaned up quickly.
 Don’t use anything wetter than a damp cloth – a wet mop will soak the material which can seep into and under the floor, causing it to warp and lose shape.
+This applies even when it comes to water-resistant laminate, such as our Audacity and Aqualock ranges.

 Secondly, the surface of the floor can easily suffer from abrasion if you use harsh scouring devices to clean it, so avoid using scrubbing pads and similar items no matter how stubborn the stain.
 Brushing with a soft-bristled broom will help shift the dirt without damaging your lovely floor.
 Similarly, never push or drag furniture over the floor as this is likely to cause damage.
 In the unfortunate event that a minor scratch does occur, you can purchase repair kits to save you from having to replace the plank.

-Restore the Shine on your Laminate Floor
+Restore the shine on your laminate floor

 As laminate flooring gathers dirt over time it will lose its original shine.
 Instead of leaving the floor looking dull and dirty, homeowners should spend a little time and effort to restore the shine on their laminate flooring.